voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

-   Authorized users can use the "Grant access" workflow to give **Can view** , **Can tag**, or **Can edit** access to a dataset to an email address that is not yet user of a FiftyOne Teams deployment.
+   Authorized users can use the "Grant access" workflow to give **Can view** , **Can tag**, or **Can edit** access to a dataset to an email address that is not yet user of a FiftyOne Enterprise deployment.

    When the invitation is accepted, the user will become a Guest if the **Can view** permission is chosen or a Collaborator if a higher permission